Kitzbühel to Munich Airport scenic route

 Hotels and chalets throughout Kitzbühel

-KitzSki lifts and base areas
+KitzSki base areas and Brixental villages

-Drop-off: Munich Airport
+Drop-off: Munich Airport (MUC)

 Popular Drop-off Points:

-Munich Airport Terminal 1 (Lufthansa hub and Star Alliance partners)
+Munich Airport Terminal 1 (most airlines)

-Munich Airport Terminal 2 (all other airlines)
+Munich Airport Terminal 2 (Lufthansa and Star Alliance)

 Local Route Knowledge